SIERRA TARAHUMARA: HOME OF NORTH AMERICA'S DEEPEST CANYONS

 BY AIRPLANE

-Currently there are direct or one-stop flights to Los Mochis, Sinaloa (LMM), or Chihuahua, Chihuahua (CUU), from Atlanta (ATL), Phoenix (PHX), Houston (HOU), and Los Angeles (LAX), among others US cities.
-Currently, the most eye-popping deal was LAX to LMM on Aeromexico with 6 weeks notice for $400.00 USD!!
-(As of August, 2008) Shop early, and compare, as things are changing rapidly with the airline industry.
+$900.00 US (As of August, 2011).
+Shop early, and compare, as things are changing rapidly with the airline industry.
+Usually there's no baggage fee for 1 bag on international flights.
 Our tours can accommodate your arrival in Los Mochis, or Chihuahua.
-Previously, we emphasized Los Mochis arrivals to give you the Copper Canyon Train experience.
-Frankly, once you HIKE the canyon, sitting still for hours and admiring the views is a bit anti-climactic.
-Neverthless, CHEPE does provide one the world's best train rides, and it's so close the United States.
-Travelers from the United Kingdom will find Chihuahua connections much easier than Los Mochis.
+We emphasize Los Mochis arrivals to give you the Copper Canyon Train experience, but ask about Chihuahua arrivals or "open jaw".
+Frankly, once you HIKE the canyon, sitting still for hours and admiring the views is a bit anti-climactic, but it does allow for the gloat factor.
+CHEPE does provide one the world's best train rides, and it's sooo close the United States.
+Travelers from the United Kingdom will find Chihuahua and Mexico City connections much easier than Los Mochis.
+If you don't have a travel agent, you can try ours: Earl Fox in Colorado, 719-578-0011.
+Hikers at a shallow ford in the Rio Urique

 BY BUS